Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 **V 0.5**

 - Fixed longstanding graphics bug which would crash preview, system preferences, photoshop... (injected graphics information into device properties)
+- Verified that CPU clock speeds are indeed dynamic, ramping up under load, mellowing out on idle, and capping performance when on battery

 **V 0.4**